How to select an objective function using information theory: Relation to Bayesian Inference

 \section{Relation to Bayesian Inference}

-Information criteria, as well as formal likelihood-based methods, can be derived from Bayesian theory \cite<>[]{Burnham_2002_MMI2}.
-The practical distinction is that Bayesian methods are more general but much more computationally demanding; whereas, information theory relies on asymptotic properties that allow us to apply Bayesian theory to problems where Bayesian numerical methods would otherwise be intractable.
+Information criteria, as well as maximum likelihood methods, can be derived from Bayesian theory \cite<>[pp. 301--305]{Burnham_2002_MMI2}.
+The practical distinction is that Bayesian methods are more general but also much more computationally demanding.
+We argue that information criteria, namely AIC, are pragmatic, easy-to-compute approximations when Bayesian methods are otherwise intractable.
+The AIC weights yield a first-order estimate of Bayesian posterior probabilities that any particular model is best given some set of data and models, and that estimate becomes more and more accurate as sample size increases (Section~\ref{section_aic}).

-To summarize, AIC treats two of the three terms that make up the Bayesian posterior distribution: the likelihood and uncertainty about the structure of the model (i.e., what parameters to include and their mathematical relations).
-In a large enough sample, the third source---uncertainty about the values of those parameters---is negligible, and in these cases, we can treat relative AICs as relative uncertainties.
-However, even in a small sample, the AIC is useful as an unbiased approximation for relative uncertainty.